open-policy-agent/opa/docs/README.md

 generate.

 > This excludes the Hugo shortcodes (places with `{{< SHORT_CODE >}}` in the markdown.
-  To see the output of these you'll need to involve Hugo
+  To see the output of these you'll need to involve Hugo.
+Additionally, to validate and view live code blocks, a full site build is required (e.g. `make serve`, details below).
+See the "Live Code Blocks" section for more information on how to write them.

 #### Modifying the Hugo templates and/or website (HTML/CSS/JS)